mali251/screen/README.md

 1. The test renders content in a real terminal (iTerm)
 2. It captures a screenshot of the terminal output
-3. It runs the same content through the Screen emulator
+3. It runs the same content through the Screen renderer
-4. It captures a screenshot of the emulated output
+4. It captures a screenshot of the rendered output
 5. It compares the screenshots pixel-by-pixel to ensure accuracy

-This testing strategy ensures that Screen's emulation accurately matches real terminal behavior, especially for complex scenarios involving:
+This testing strategy ensures that Screen's rendering accurately matches real terminal behavior, especially for complex scenarios involving:

 - Multi-byte characters